JAlcocerT/JAlcocerT/content/blog/dev-auth-social.md

 The application should be built with a focus on an efficient content edition via markdown, specifically for SliDEVJS.

-**Core Requirements** - The following features are mandatory for the initial build of the application:
+**Core Requirements** - The following features are mandatory for the initial build of the application, which should be created in the root of the repo.

-Folder Selection: The user must be able to select a local folder to scan for files inside `astro-themes`.
+Folder Selection: The user must be able to select a local folder to scan for files inside `./slidev`.
-This should be implemented via a visible input field or a file picker dialog, by default, it can be `./slidev/slidev-example`
+This should be implemented via a visible input field or a file picker dialog, by default, it can be `./slidev/slidev-sample`

 File Tree/List: After selecting a folder, the application must display the related `slides.md`.
 If a toggle is ON, a full a list of all `.md` and `.mdx` files found within that folder will also be visible to select.